 That all sounds very prescriptive, but many freelancers have told us it’s exactly the kind of discipline that’s helped them stay on track and get things done without procrastinating.
 So it’s certainly worth a try.

 Even though we live in a digital world, there’s still a lot of paper-based bits and pieces that we freelance creatives have to deal with: receipts, contracts, photos, reports, and many other kinds of printed documents.
-So this handy app for iOS and Android, which turns your smartphone or tablet into a scanner, can save you a lot of hassle.
+So this handy app for iOS or Android, which turns your phone or tablet into a scanner, can save you a lot of hassle.

 TinyScan lets you scan documents with your device’s camera and turns them into PDFs.
 You can scan in colour, greyscale or black and white; customise page sizes for PDF export, including Letter, Legal and A4; and protect your documents with a passcode.